malekmahjoub635/holbertonschool-low_level_programming/0x00-hello_world/README.md

-What is the default program name when compiling with gcc What is the official Holberton C coding style and how to check your code with betty-style How to find the right header to include in your source code when using a standard library function How does the main function influence the return value of the program
+What is the default program name when compiling with gcc What is the official Holberton C coding style and how to check your code with betty-style How to find the right header to include in your source code when using a standard library function How does the main function influence the return value of the program.